TDStrasser/KookaBlockly-Reference/docs/source/strings.rst

 Strings are an array of consecutive text characters such as ``“Hello”``, or ``“this is a string”``.

-The Strings Category provides a set of value blocks for specifying and formatting strings.
+The Strings Category provides a set of value blocks for specifying and formatting strings, as shown in :numref:`strpalette`.

+.. _strpalette:
 .. figure:: images/strings-palette.png
    :width: 400
    :align: center